amp-labs/docs/README.md

 If you are changing the URL of a page, be sure to add the old URL to the `redirects` section of the `mintConfig` object in `src/generate-mint.ts`, and then follow the steps below for regenerating mint.json.

-## Generate mint.json
+## Generate mint.json & API references

 `src/mint.json` is the main configuration file for the docs.
-Do not edit it manually.
+Do not edit it manually, edit `src/generate-mint.ts` instead.

-If you make any updates to site structure or styling (by editing `src/generate-mint.ts`), re-generate `mint.json` by running:
+The gen command will do 2 things:
+- re-generate `src/mint.json` based on `src/generate-mint.ts`
+- re-generate API reference docs based on [amp-labs/openapi](https://github.com/amp-labs/openapi)

 ```shell
 pnpm run gen